 Caroline Sahba, LPC, LCDC, MBA

 Caroline is the Assistant Director of the Counseling and Mental Health Center, overseeing Substance Use and Recovery Services.
 She has a Bachelor’s degree in Psychology from the University of Texas at San Antonio and a Master’s degree in Education in Counseling from Texas Christian University.
 Caroline has a passion for students in recovery and recovery advocacy.
-She facilitates the Collegiate Recovery Community for students in Recovery from Substance Use Disorder and consults for other peer support communities at TCU.
+She supports the Collegiate Recovery Community for students in Recovery from Substance Use Disorder and consults for other peer support communities at TCU.

 Caroline is a Licensed Professional Counselor (LPC) and utilizes motivational interviewing and solution-focused techniques while striving for a collaborative effort between counselor and student to identify and/or strengthen current skills necessary for future resolutions.
 Her areas of specialty include working with adolescents and young adults, relationships and family dynamics, resiliency, substance use, recovery, and relapse prevention.
 Before joining TCU, Caroline worked as a Licensed Chemical Dependency Counselor (LCDC) at a residential substance use treatment facility for adolescents in Dallas, TX.
 Caroline obtained her MBA with an emphasis in Health Care from TCU’s Neeley School of Business in December 2020.